Skip to main content

 Additional Sources for Effectiveness Ratings and Use:

-The What, the Why, the Where, the When, and the How-to: Contraceptive spongers are a combination of cervical barriers and spermicides.
+The What, the Why, the Where, the When, and the How-to: Contraceptive sponges are a combination of cervical barriers and spermicides.
 They work in two ways: by providing a barrier over the cervix to prevent sperm from entering, and also incorporate a spermicidal foam to kill sperm.
 In areas and countries where sponges are available, they can be purchased over-the-counter without a prescription or fitting: they are one-size-fits-all.
 Three common brands of contraceptive sponges are the Today Sponge, the Pharmatex Sponge and the Protectaid.
-Sponges are currently available in Canada and Europe but not in the United States (the company which makes Today recently went bankrupt).
+Sponges are currently available in Canada and Europe but not currently in the United States (the company which makes Today recently went bankrupt).

-Sponges are used by first wetting and ten squeezing them to activate the spermicidal foam within them.
+Sponges are used by first wetting and then squeezing them to activate the spermicidal foam within them.
 They are then placed deep into the vagina as you would a menstrual cup, as far in advance of sexual activity as 24 hours.
 After sexual activity, they need to be left in place for at least 6 hours, but should usually be removed within 24 hours.
 For instructions specific to your brand of sponge, consult the insert that came in the package.
-To remove a sponge, you just reach into the vagina and pull it out then dispose of it.
+To remove a sponge, you just reach into the vagina and gently pull it out then dispose of it.

 Some studies have found that spermicides increase the risks of acquiring sexually transmitted infections, including HIV, for some people, primarily those very frequently using spermicides, or who are having a lot of intercourse or many partners.
 Nonoxynol-9 -- the active ingredient in spermicides inside sponges -- can cause small, micro-abrasions of the genitals, which create greater opportunities for infections from viruses and bacteria.
 To play it safe, both in terms of STIs and for general vaginal health and comfort, if the sponge feels irritating to you or your partner -- if it leaves either of you feeling rubbed a bit raw, sore, swollen or itchy -- it's probably best not to use it.
 As well, some HIV and STI prevention organizations suggest that non-monogamous couples not use spermicides or methods which contain spermicides because of the possibly increased risks of acquiring infections.